isabella232/BitHeroesS20/Meghna/README.md

    ![](Screenshots/Screenshot%20(5).png)

-4. When redirected, if you look to the left, under `Filter Dialog`, there should be a section that says `Greeting`.
-Select that.
+4. When redirected, if you look to the left, under `Filter Dialog`, select the section that says `Greeting`.